-|John Minardi, BHK, DC
+|John Minardi, BHK, DC|

 Research indicates that chiropractic care can have a positive effect on the pediatric population.(1,2) Furthermore, the literature indicates that chiropractic care is safe, effective, and necessary for children at any age.(3)

 So, when should you adjust a pediatric patient, and how do you carry out chiropractic care on such a small person?
 Well, the earlier we can detect and correct subluxations in a child, the more likely we are to prevent future problems in that individual.
-As a way of introducing “how” to adjust a child, I will, in this edition of Technique Toolbox, discuss finding a commonly encountered atlas subluxation in an infant, and I will demonstrate two methods for correction of this problem – The Infant Toggle Board, and the Sustained Contact Method.
+As a way of introducing “how” to adjust a child. in this edition of Technique Toolbox, we will discuss finding a commonly encountered atlas subluxation in an infant, and I will demonstrate two methods for correction of this problem – The Infant Toggle Board, and the Sustained Contact Method.
 Although this particular article will be specifically geared to adjusting infants, the two techniques that I will be presenting can be applied to toddlers and older children as well.

 Before we begin, a proper infant examination must be performed, to determine if any underlying problems are present.
 If you are not confident in examining a pediatric patient, I highly recommend that you enrol in the courses that are provided by the ICPA.
 These courses will educate you on how to perform a proper infant examination, and unveil the indications and contra-indications for chiropractic care of a child.
 Let us assume that a proper exam has been performed, and no contra-indications exist.